Understanding The Dangers of Roof Mold

 Asphalt shingles are a type of roof shingle that uses asphalt for waterproofing purposes.
 An American invention first used in 1903, asphalt shingles have been used in roofing projects all over the globe for over a century.
 It is relatively inexpensive, easy to install, and available in many colors.
 Making asphalt shingles the go-to roofing material for many homes.

-Unfortunately, changes in the asphalt mix are attracting primary colonizing bacteria, the most prevalent being Gloeocapsa magma, which gained notoriety in the Southeast in the 1990s for the dark stained roofs it causes.
+Unfortunately, changes in the asphalt mix are attracting primary colonizing bacteria, the most prevalent being Gloeocapsa magma, which gained notoriety in the Southeast in the 1990s for the dark-stained roofs it causes.
 C. magma has since spread throughout the United States and Canada.
 It’s probably in your neighborhood, and you didn’t even give it a second thought.
 But if your family is having odd respiratory issues, you might want to pay closer attention to this cyanobacteria.

 Aged roof shingles